Council Member: Jim Watters

 City of Carrollton

 Councilmember Mike Patterson was elected to the Ward 2 City Council post in November 2009.
 His first term began January 2010.
+Councilmember Patterson was re-elected to the Ward 2 Council post in November 2013.
 Councilmember Patterson brings to the City of Carrollton a lifetime of experience in a broad spectrum of venues.
 His commitment to his country, his community, his church and his family are evident based on a review of his background.
-Councilmember Patterson has been a resident of Carrollton since 1971 and a resident of the Ward 2 City Council district for over 23 years.
+Councilmember Patterson has been a resident of Carrollton since 1971 and a resident of the Ward 2 City Council district for over 25 years.

 Councilmember Patterson’s background includes the following: background in civil and mechanical engineering; Commercial Real Estate professional in his City Council district; holds the CCIM (Certified Commercial Investment Member) designation for investment and real estate; retired Major from the United States Army Reserve with 22 years of service; the founding board member of Teen Challenge West Georgia which is a faith based resident treatment center for men with drug, alcohol and other life controlling issues; and he is a former elder of the First Christian Church of Carrollton.